Incident Investigation: Importance, Step-by-Step Guide, Training

 Engineering Controls

-Engineering controls are measures and solutions that protect employees from hazards by eliminating or reducing hazardous conditions.
+Engineering controls are measures and solutions that protect workers from hazards by eliminating or reducing hazardous conditions.
 Some examples include ventilation systems, barriers, containment of hazardous materials, and the like.

 Management Controls